narbehaj/ssl-checker/README.md

 ```

-Example only with the `-j` and `-p` arguments which shows the JSON only.
+Example only with the `-j/--json` and `-p/--pretty` arguments which shows the JSON only.
 Perfect for piping to another tool.

 ```
 narbeh@narbeh-xps:~/ssl-checker$ ./ssl_checker.py -j -p -H  narbeh.org:443 test.com